Operation Paperclip

-Operation Paperclip was a secret United States intelligence program in which more than 1,600 German scientists, engineers, and technicians were taken from former Nazi Germany to the US for government employment after the end of World War II in Europe, between 1945 and 1959; several were confirmed to be former members of the Nazi Party, including the SS or the SA.
+Operation Paperclip was a secret United States intelligence program in which more than 1,600 German scientists, engineers, and technicians were taken from former Nazi Germany to the US between 1945 and 1959 for government employment after the end of World War II in Europe; several were confirmed to be former members of the Nazi Party, including the SS or the SA.

 The effort began in earnest in 1945, as the Allies advanced into Germany and discovered a wealth of scientific talent and advanced research that had contributed to Germany's wartime technological advancements.
 The US Joint Chiefs of Staff officially established Operation Overcast (operations "Overcast" and "Paperclip" were related, and the terms are often used interchangeably) on July 20, 1945, with the dual aims of leveraging German expertise for the ongoing war effort against Japan and to bolster US postwar military research.
 The operation, conducted by the Joint Intelligence Objectives Agency (JIOA), was largely actioned by special agents of the US Army's Counterintelligence Corps (CIC).
 Many selected scientists were involved in the Nazi rocket program, aviation, or chemical/biological warfare.
 The Soviet Union in the following year conducted a similar program, called Operation Osoaviakhim, that emphasized many of the same fields of research.

-The operation, characterized by the recruitment of German specialists and their families, relocated more than 1600 experts to the US.
-It has been valued at US$10 billion in patents and industrial processes.
+The operation, characterized by the recruitment of German specialists and their families, relocated more than 1500 experts to the US.
+It has been valued at $10 billion USD in patents and industrial processes.
 Recruits included such notable figures as Wernher von Braun, a leading rocket-technology scientist.
 Those recruited were instrumental in the development of the US space program and military technology during the Cold War.
 Despite its contributions to American scientific advances, Operation Paperclip has been controversial because of the Nazi affiliations of many recruits, and the ethics of assimilating individuals associated with war crimes into American society.